Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Origins of the Diode Effect and Magnetic Anomalies

-At the same time, the chiral spin structure induces effective spin-orbit coupling, breaking inversion symmetry.
-The bulk chiral helimagnetic structure of Cr\sub{1/3}NbS\sub{2} is an antiferromagnetic phase that preserves TRS, but for crystal thicknesses below the chiral period of \SI{48}{\nano\meter}, there is a net magnetic field.
-In both bulk and exfoliated crystals, the chiral conical spin structure also has a non-vanishing net moment, breaking TRS.
-Although the chiral conical structure is not the default state for spins in Cr\sub{1/3}NbS\sub{2}, it can be induced by a magnetic field.
-Additionally, strain is known to induce new magnetic phases in Cr\sub{1/3}NbS\sub{2}, which could be caused by the deposition the metallic leads or thermal stresses from cooling.\cite{paterson2020tensile} Non-centrosymmetric superconductors can also host spin-singlet and spin-triplet pairing in the presence of magnetic ordering, and there is evidence for spin-triplet pairing in superconductor/Cr\sub{1/3}NbS\sub{2} heterostructures, which can also lead to a diode effect.\cite{PhysRevLett.93.027003,annurev:NoncentrosymmetricSuperconductors,PhysRevResearch.6.L012046,PhysRevLett.132.216001}
+In addition, the chiral spin structure induces effective spin-orbit coupling and thus breaks inversion symmetry.
+The chiral magnetic structure of Cr\sub{1/3}NbS\sub{2} breaks TRS, and for flakes whose thickness is comparable to, or smaller than, the chiral period of \SI{48}{\nano\meter}, the cancellation over one full period can be incomplete, and stray fields near edges can produce a nonzero local stray field in the vicinity of the junction.
+Such a local out-of-plane field can also provide a Zeeman interaction, which in combination with spin-orbit coupling can contribute to an asymmetric CPR and thus to a diode response.
+This does not require ferromagnetic domain formation: finite-size effects and a conical canting component can generate local fringing fields even when the underlying texture remains non-collinear.
+In this sense, a nonzero local out-of-plane field can coexist with the helimagnetic ordering, and the sweep-history effects can arise from changes in trapped vortex configurations rather than conventional domain switching.
+Moreover, when the spins adopt a chiral conical configuration, there is a finite magnetization component along the crystallographic \textit{c}-axis, which provides an intrinsic source of time-reversal-symmetry breaking relevant for a Josephson diode effect.
+Although the chiral conical structure is not the zero-field ground state for bulk Cr\sub{1/3}NbS\sub{2}, it can be induced by a magnetic field.
+Additionally, strain is also known to stabilize new magnetic phases in Cr\sub{1/3}NbS\sub{2}, which could be relevant in proximitized devices due to metallization and thermal stresses upon cooldown.\cite{paterson2020tensile} Non-centrosymmetric superconductors can also host spin-singlet and spin-triplet pairing in the presence of magnetic ordering, and there is evidence for spin-triplet pairing in superconductor/Cr\sub{1/3}NbS\sub{2} heterostructures, which can also lead to a diode effect.\cite{PhysRevLett.93.027003,annurev:NoncentrosymmetricSuperconductors, PhysRevResearch.6.L012046,PhysRevLett.132.216001}